manuGil/fair-code/README.md

 [![License: LGPL v3](https://img.shields.io/badge/License-LGPL%20v3-blue.svg)](https://www.gnu.org/licenses/lgpl-3.0)

-2. [Include a copy of the license text in a LICENSE file.
-See example in the LICENSE file in this repo.]
+2. [If an OSS license will be used.
+Edit the LICENSE file to match your case.
+It is a good practice to include  a copy of the license text in the LICENSE file.]

+## Copyright

+[TU Delft owns the copyrights of any software developed by TU Delft researchers.
+However, if the software is published as OSS, TU Delft agrees to transfer such rights to the Author(s) of the software.
+If using an OSS license, you can claimed the copyright by using the following text:]

+&copy; (YEAR) [Author(s)], Deflt, The Netherlands.

-### Citation
+## Citation

 [Include a [CCF file (Citaion File Format)](https://citation-file-format.github.io/).
 See example in this repo: `CITATION.cff`.
 You can easily create the content of a CCF using [this tool](https://citation-file-format.github.io/cff-initializer-javascript/). ]

 [CCF files can be converted to a multitude of formats, including BibTex,  EndNote, codemeta, plain JSON, schema.org, RIS, and Zenodo JSON ]

+## Acknowlegdements

+[Name anyone who deserves it.]